kristian-lange-tw/JATOS_docs_v3/pages/Beyond-the-Basics.md

 ## Save your result data

 You probably want to save the data that will be collected during your experiments.
 There are generally two ways to do this: 1) result data or 2) result files - and there is a [documentation page about it](Submit-and-upload-data-to-the-server.html).

+## jatos.js Reference

+In your JavaScript you will use jatos.js to handle everything JATOS related.
+Every function available in jatos.js is described in it's [reference](jatos.js-Reference.html).

 ## Group Studies